Get help signing in to AdWords

 Additional sign-in options

 Looking for an easier way to sign in?
-If you don't want to enter your username and password every time you want to access your AdWords account, select the checkbox next to "Stay signed in" below the Password field on the AdWords homepage.
+If you don't want to enter your username and password every time you want to access your AdWords account, select the box next to "Stay signed in" below the Password field on the AdWords homepage.
 Unless you delete your browser cookies, you won't be asked for your password for 24 hours since the last time you signed in to your account.

 Signing in to multiple accounts